A to Z of Community College Certificates and Courses

 In addition to the certificates and degrees offered, most community colleges provide various academic courses across multiple disciplines.
 Here are some of the standard courses available at many community colleges.
 The links will take you to different community college websites so that you can experience virtually what these colleges offer.

 These courses cover a broad spectrum of core subjects such as English, math, sciences, social sciences, business, computer science, healthcare, skilled trades, and more.
-These are commonly required or elective options found across community colleges' various associate degree and certificate programs.
+These are commonly required or elective options across community colleges' various associate degree and certificate programs.

 This video looks at the advantages of job training and learning a trade.